Franklin Castle: Early history

-The house was built in 1881-1883 by the famed architectural firm of Cudell & Richardson for Hannes Tiedemann, a prosperous German immigrant.
+The house was built in 1881–1883 by the famed architectural firm of Cudell & Richardson for Hannes Tiedemann, a prosperous German immigrant.

 On January 15, 1881, Tiedemann's fifteen-year-old daughter Emma succumbed to diabetes.
 The property saw its second death not long afterwards when Tiedemann's elderly mother, Wiebeka, died.
-During the next three years the Tiedemanns would bury three more children, giving rise to speculation that there was more to the deaths than met the eye.
+During the next three years the Tiedemanns would bury three more children, giving rise to speculation about the circumstances of the deaths.

 To distract his wife, Louise, from these tragedies, Tiedemann began extensive construction on the home, adding a ballroom which runs the length of the house on the fourth floor of the manor.
 Also during this building, turrets and gargoyles were added to the edifice's facade, giving the house an even more pronounced "castle" appearance.

 It is rumored that hidden rooms and passageways were used for bootlegging during Prohibition.
 Though rumored, none of these rooms or passageways exist other than a small stairway used by servants from the kitchen to the front door.

 Louise Tiedemann died from a liver disease on March 24, 1895, at the age of fifty-seven.
 The next year, Hannes sold the house to the Mullhauser family, and by 1908 he and the entire Tiedemann family were dead, leaving no one to inherit his considerable personal wealth.

-Rumors of crimes committed in the house by Tiedemann (including sexual indiscretions and murder) have contributed to Franklin Castle's reputation as a haunted house.

 Middle years

 From 1921 to 1968 the house functioned as a home to various German and cultural organizations.
-In January 1968, James Romano, his wife, and six children settled in the home.
-The Romano family reported several encounters with ghosts in their new home, and attempted exorcisms and even had a now-defunct ghost-hunting group (the Northeast Ohio Psychical Research Society) investigate the castle.
-By 1974, the Romanos decided to leave the house, and sold it to Sam Muscatello, who planned to turn the castle into a church.
-To raise money for the church, haunted house tours and overnight stays at the castle were offered.

 Human bones were found in a closet in 1975 but it's believed they were planted by the new owner looking to gain publicity for his ghost tours of the property.

 In 1982, the location was added to the National Register of Historic Places.

 In early 1984, Michael DeVinko, Judy Garland's fifth and last husband, purchased Franklin Castle and almost immediately started making major renovations to the house.
 Over the next ten years, DeVinko spent close to one million dollars renovating the Castle, even going so far as to track down some of the original furnishings for the Castle.
 Despite all this, DeVinko put the house up for sale in 1994.